suzannejmatthews/PDC-Unplugged/content/activities/matrixAddition.md

 ### Algorithms Topics
 * Comprehend Speedup: Recognize the use of parallelism either to solve a given problem instance faster or to solve larger instance in the same time (strong and weak scaling)
-* Understand --- via hands-on experience --- that inter-processor communication is one of the most challenging aspects of PDC.
+* Comprehend/Apply Communication: Understand --- via hands-on experience --- that inter-processor communication is one of the most challenging aspects of PDC.
 * Apply Specialized computations: Master one or two from among computations such as: matrix product, transposition, convolution, and linear systems; recognize how algorithm design reflects the structure of the computational problems.

 ---